massimocandela/geofeed-finder/README.md

 Otherwise, you can just download the code and do `npm install` and `npm run serve` to run it.

-The utility automatically manages the cache according to what described in the draft (so you can just run it how many times you like).
+The utility automatically manages the cache (so you can just run it how many times you like).

+This is a *prototype* temporarily working only with RIPE data.